pip-services/pip-services-docs/content/en/golang/components/cache/memory_cache.md

 #### Clear
-Clear a value from the cache.
+Clears a value from the cache.

 > (c [*MemoryCache]()) Clear(correlationId string) error

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **returns**: error - return error if not cleared.

 #### Remove